 These hassles are on top of the frustrations of 1) not having a vehicle to use because it’s either been totaled or it’s in the shop 2) the frustration of not being able to work and make money to pay the bills and 3) having to deal with doctors, taking medication and going to therapy.

 How Much Money Can I Expect To Get For My Car Accident Claim?

 For a lot of car accident victims, the big question is not just when will this all be behind me — but, how much can I expect to recover for my car accident claim?

 Insurance companies all use standardized accident data and statistics so they can churn out settlements without consideration of the individual person and the unique circumstances surrounding their accident.

 Insurance companies want to settle fast if they settle at all.
 They have computer software programs designed to tally up proposed settlement amounts: they plug in a few numbers, and the insurance adjuster gets a figure to throw back to you.
 See, “Colossus and Xactimate: Did You Know That Big Insurance Companies Use Software Programs To Decide How Much Your Injury Claim Is Worth?”

 A Car Accident Compensation Form Can Be Helpful

 As a personal injury lawyer, I have represented a large number of car accident victims over the last 40+ years, and I’ve had lots of discussions with insurance adjusters and insurance defense lawyers over what’s the right amount of compensation to pay someone for their car accident claim.

-To help people figure what what they might expect to get in settlement of their car accident claim, we have shared a Sample Car Accident Compensation Form on our main web site.
+To help people figure what they might expect to get in settlement of their car accident claim, we have shared a Sample Car Accident Compensation Form on our main website.